juampynr/elasticsearch-nodejs/README.md

 # Elasticsearch Node.js demo

 Implements a search form that queries an Elasticsearch index using Node.js.
+Read the companion article at https://www.lullabot.com/articles/a-nodejs-client-for-elasticsearch.

 ## Demo